How to Become a Paid Freelance Writer

 - Use your network to grow your freelance career: Many of my full-time freelance writing friends leveraged previous employers and coworkers who moved around in the industry in order to kick-start their first anchor client.
 I’d say about 60 percent of my freelance writing revenue has come from people I know, former colleagues, or referrals.
 You don’t have to know someone in the publishing and media business to find work.
 Every website and brand needs content!

-Email freelance pitches on Tuesday, Wednesday and Thursday: Whether you’re sending an intro email to a new client or you’re sending your best article pitch to an editor, I think that midweek is one of the best times to email an editor.
-Sure, your editor’s schedule is packed with meetings, but by Tuesday afternoon, they probably trudged through their Monday to-dos and are better prepared to make long-term decisions about story assignments (at least, I was when working on staff at WeightWatchers.com, Prevention magazine, and Muscle & Fitness magazine).
+Write the perfect article pitch.
+If you need help, get 9 tips on how to write a pitch for an article.
+Then, email freelance pitches on Tuesday, Wednesday and Thursday: Whether you’re sending an intro email to a new client or you’re sending your best article pitch to an editor, I think that midweek is one of the best times to email an editor.
+Sure, the editor’s schedule is still packed with meetings, but by Tuesday afternoon, they probably trudged through their Monday to-dos and some meetings and are better prepared to make long-term decisions about story assignments (at least, I was when working on staff at WeightWatchers.com, Prevention magazine, and Muscle & Fitness magazine).
 Look to these freelance pitches that got accepted as a guide.

 - Throw out a freelance rate higher than what you are willing to take: I can’t tell you how many times—particularly early in my career when a potential client asked my rate, I would share it, and they’d say, “Sure, that works.”
 I’d silently smack my forehead on the call and realize it was too low.

 - Toss out a price range for a project: Just like you’d do in a salary negotiation, this is fair to do, especially when you’re not sure of what the assignment would entail exactly.
-If I’m doing some straightforward copywriting on a topic I’m comfortable with, I could quote a client closer to $75/hour.
-If I think the work entails more complicated research (reading studies and translating difficult material), writing a white paper, or ghostwriting, I’d quote a rate closer to $100 to $125/hour.
+If I’m doing some straightforward copywriting on a topic I’m comfortable with, I could quote a client closer to $75/hour to $100/hour depending on what’s involved.
+If I think the work entails more complicated research (reading studies and translating difficult material), writing a white paper, or ghostwriting, I’d quote a rate closer to $125/hour.
 You can learn more about freelance rate mistakes here.

 - Ask if there’s any wiggle room in the budget on the freelance rate: If you don’t ask, you’ll never know!
 I’ve done this a number of times, and even a small increase in an hourly rate or a per article rate adds up at the end of year.

-Step 6: Create content that fits your client’s wants and needs.
+Step 6 to make money online freelance writing: Create content that fits your client’s wants and needs.

 When creating great content, it should align with the client’s core values, be something the ideal audience wants to ‘like’ and share on social, be easy to find (like having a prominent link to a blog on the website), and be original and fresh.
 Remember, it could even be a thought-provoking piece, like a thought leadership article on LinkedIn or an op-ed.
 Make sure you run down your client’s checklist of what they wanted the assignment to include before you turn it in.

-Step 7: Get paid and turn your client into a repeat client.
+Step 7 to make money online freelance writing: Get paid and turn your client into a repeat client.

 After your editor approved the assignment, send over your invoice and wait for the money to roll in.
 While that’s happening, tell them how much you enjoyed working with them and pitch them a new idea.
 I love working with new clients but getting set up with the paperwork, investing time to learn what they want, nailing their tone and voice, and getting paid in the beginning takes hours.
 Do that for 10 to 15 new freelance clients a month and you’ll be spending a lot of time on research and admin work and not as much on writing or turning in assignments.
+(Here’s more on why freelancers should not take on too many one-off clients.)
 Look at the clients who are giving you steady, repeat work for a solid pay rate and see if there are more assignments you could be doing with them.
 Get success tips from experienced freelance writers here.

-Tags: content strategy, freelance rates, freelance success, freelance writer, freelance writing course, freelance writing tips, freelancers, six-figure freelancer, success, writing advice, writing rates, writing tips
+Tags: content strategy, freelance, freelance rates, freelance success, freelance writer, freelance writing, freelance writing advice, freelance writing course, freelance writing tips, freelancers, how to make more money, six-figure freelancer, success, writing advice, writing rates, writing tips